rust-lang/rust/active/0000-if-let.md

 The `if let` construct is based on the precedent set by Swift, which introduced its own `if let` statement.
-In Swift, `if let var = expr { ... }` is directly tied to the notion of optional values, and unwraps the optional value that `expr` evalutes to.
+In Swift, `if let var = expr { ... }` is directly tied to the notion of optional values, and unwraps the optional value that `expr` evaluates to.
 In this proposal, the equivalent is `if let Some(var) = expr { ... }`.

 Given the following rough grammar for an `if` condition: